billyweisberg/BlazorAIChat/readme.md

 - PostgreSQL (optional):
   - If you would like to use PostgreSQL in place of files for knowledge storage, you must manually deploy a PostgreSQL instance and configure the connection string.
 Note: You must enable the pgvector extension to use PostgreSQL.

+- CosmosDB (optional):
+  - If you would like to use Azure Cosmos DB for chat history storage instead of SQLite, configure the CosmosDb connection string and settings:
+    - `ConnectionStrings.CosmosDb`: The connection string to your Azure Cosmos DB account.
+    - `CosmosDb.Database`: The name of the Cosmos DB database to use.
+    - `CosmosDb.Container`: The name of the container within the database for storing chat sessions and messages.
+  - When configured, all chat history (sessions and messages) will be stored in Cosmos DB instead of the local SQLite database.

 - Azure Document Intelligence (optional)
   - You may choose to optionally manually deploy Azure Document Intelligence which can be used to OCR uploaded images.
 This is not needed or enabled if your AI model supports images.